dareoyeleke/labor-market-analytics-data-jobs/README.md

     ORDER BY salary_year_avg DESC
     LIMIT 100
   ```

-# The results show
+**The results show**
-- **Wide Salary range** From $40 - $650 thousand (USD) indicating significant potential salaries in the field
+  - Wide Salary range From $40 - $650 thousand (USD) indicating significant potential salaries in the field
-- **Diverse employers** From Tech companies to law firms to even job recruiters, different sectors of the economy need and pay well for Data Analyst skills
+  - Diverse employers From Tech companies to law firms to even job recruiters, different sectors of the economy need and pay well for Data Analyst skills
-- **Job Variety** Along with diverse employers, diverse job titles show diverse job roles in finance, tech, management to name a few
+  - Job Variety Along with diverse employers, diverse job titles show diverse job roles in finance, tech, management to name a few

-2) **Top paying skills** -  Building on the last query, adding the specific skills needed for said jobs to help understand what skills are required to get those jobs to encourage guided effort towaards building those skills
+### 2) Top paying skills :: Building on the last query, adding the specific skills needed for said jobs to help understand what skills are required to get those jobs to encourage guided effort towaards building those skills
   ```sql
     WITH data_analyst_jobs AS
     (